Technical University of Applied Sciences Würzburg-Schweinfurt: IREM - Institute for Rescue, Emergency and Disaster Management

 The Institute for Rescue, Emergency and Disaster Management was founded in the summer semester of 2014 and is affiliated with the IAL, the second research-based institution of the faculty with the aim of transferring interdisciplinary knowledge into usable projects and products To raise college.
 Of particular importance in IREM is the integration of structures and experiences of members of public authorities and organizations with security tasks (BOS).

 University Media Center (HMZ)

 The Hochschulmedienzentrum (HMZ) is a service provider in matters of media in the context of audiovisual productions, university projects, lectures and theses available to students and lecturers of all faculties.
 Like the library and IT service center, the HMZ is a central institution of the university.

 Ranking

 Library

-The University Library is mainly used for study purposes by students from the two campuses of the university.
-However, the library is also open to the public.
-Its holdings are specialized on the range of subjects taught at the university, from social sciences through economics to engineering.
+The University Library holdings are specialized on the range of subjects taught at the university, from social sciences through economics to engineering.
 The library is located in four buildings in Würzburg and one in Schweinfurt.
 Services include inter-library loans, work stations, computers, printing and photocopying.